RDFBones/RDFBones-O/docs/core/core_mainpage.rst

-Placeholder page for the instruction manual
+Placeholder page for the main page of the core ontology section.